chrisgleissner/loom-webflux-benchmarks/README.md

 ### Features

-This project compares the latency and resource use of Spring WebFlux with Virtual Threads:
 * Fully automated and CLI-driven via `benchmark-all.sh`.
 * Test scenario support, see `test-scenario.csv`.
 * Produces single PNG plot using [Matplotlib](https://matplotlib.org/) for each scenario and approach (Loom or WebFlux), containing: